Salt Pit

-The Salt Pit and Cobalt are the code names of an isolated clandestine CIA black site prison and interrogation center outside Bagram Air Base in Afghanistan.
-It is located north of Kabul and was the location of a brick factory prior to the Afghanistan War.
+The Salt Pit and Cobalt were the code names of an isolated clandestine CIA black site prison and interrogation center outside Bagram Air Base in Afghanistan.
+It was located north of Kabul and was the location of a brick factory prior to the war in Afghanistan.
 The CIA adapted it for extrajudicial detention.

 In the winter of 2005, the Salt Pit became known to the general public because of two incidents.
 In 2011, the Miami Herald indicated that the Salt Pit was the same facility that Guantanamo Bay detainees referred to as the dark prison—a fact subsequently confirmed in the CIA torture report.

 Beginning in April 2021, until the final withdrawal of U.S. troops from Afghanistan, large sections of the Salt Pit were demolished by the departing personnel before the Taliban gained control of the site.